 Even if you are practicing social distancing by isolating your family at home, there are times when you need to go out in public.
 You may need to leave home for groceries, medical appointments, exercise, etc.

-If you go out in public, stay at least three feet away from others others.
-Increase the distance to six feet if others show signs of illness.
+If you go out in public, stay at least six feet away from others.

 What else can you do to prevent COVID-19?